 From a Garden to a City

 And that brings us to our final section in the book.
 With judgment past, we see a picture of our glorious future.
 All the events from Genesis 3 to Revelation 20 have been in preparation for a grand restoration greater than anything we have ever experienced.
 God is preparing a people for Himself who will live together with Him for all eternity.
 You’ll recall that the Bible began in a garden, the garden of Eden.
 But with God’s people increasing to a multitude no one can count, it ends in a city, the heavenly city of Revelation 21.

 Of course, the description of this Heavenly City does not begin in Revelation, but way back in the Old Testament where God’s prophets prepared us for what John would describe here.
 You’ll see on your handout some of the parallels between Rev 21 and various passages in the Old Testament.
-Is 65:17 describes the new heavens and new earth, Ez 37:27 and Lev 26:11-12 proclaims God’s dwelling will be with His people, Is 55:1 and 2 Sam 7:14 describe the provision that is made for citizens of this City, and throughout the OT we see physical descriptions of this City.
+Isaiah 65:17 describes the new heavens and new earth, Ez 37:27 and Lev 26:11-12 proclaim God’s dwelling will be with His people, Is 55:1 and 2 Sam 7:14 describe the provision that is made for citizens of this City, and throughout the OT we see physical descriptions of this City.

 Do you think of Heaven as a City?
 You have may have mixed attitudes towards cities and for good reason.
-Even the Bible presents cities as places of Godforsakeness through his judgments on Babel, Sodom and Gomorrah, Jerusalem itself, and (in the book of Revelation) Rome…With all this in mind, it is amazing to read what John sees in this last and perhaps greatest vision in the Bible.
-He does not see a bunch of disembodied beings inhabiting clouds and reclining in everlasting indolence.
-No, he sees an entirely new creation, and primarily he sees a new city—the city of good times, the city of God, the city of God’s people.
+Even the Bible presents cities as Godforsaken places of through his judgments on Babel, Sodom and Gomorrah, Jerusalem itself, and (in the book of Revelation) Rome…With all this in mind, it is amazing to read what John sees in this last and perhaps greatest vision in the Bible.
+He does not see a bunch of disembodied beings inhabiting clouds and reclining in everlasting laziness.
+No, he sees an entirely new creation, and primarily he sees a new city—the city of holiness, the city of God, the city of God’s people.

-God has prepared something even better than a Garden for His people.
+God has prepared something even better than a garden for His people.
 This City is the hope of all God’s people.
-John describes it like this, “Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and there was no longer any sea.
-I saw the Holy City, the new Jerusalem, coming down out of heaven from God” (21:1-2).
+John describes it like this,

+“Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and the sea was no more.
+And I saw the holy city, new Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.”
+(21:1-2).

-Skipping to verse 23, “the city does not need the sun or the moon to shine on it, for the glory of God gives it light, and the Lamb is its lamp.
-The nations will walk in its light, and the kings of the earth will bring their splendor into it.
-On no day will its gates ever be shut, for there will be no night there” (21:23-25).
+Skipping to verse 23, “And the city has no need of sun or moon to shine on it, for the glory of God gives it light, and its lamp is the Lamb.
+By its light will the nations walk, and the kings of the earth will bring their glory into it, and its gates will never be shut by day –and there will be no night there.”
+(21:23-25).

-Furthermore, the very effects of the Fall will no longer be with us, “Then the angel showed me the river of the water of life, as clear as crystal, flowing from the throne of God and of the Lamb down the middle of the great street of the city.
-On each side of the river stood the tree of life, bearing twelve crops of fruit, yielding its fruit every month.
-And the leaves of the tree are for the healing of the nations.
-No longer will there be any curse” (22:1-3).
+Furthermore, the very effects of the Fall will no longer be with us, “Then the angel showed me the river of the water of life, bright as crystal, flowing from the throne of God and of the Lamb through the middle of the street of the city; also, on either side of the river, the tree of life with its twelve kinds of fruit, yielding its fruit each month.
+The leaves of the tree were for the healing of the nations.
+No longer will there be anything accursed, but the throne of God and of the Lamb will be in it, and his servants will worship him.”
+(22:1-3).